FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 The following common objects are found with the **Keyrock** Identity Management database:

--   **User** - Any signed up user able to identify themselves with an eMail and password.
-Users can be assigned rights individually or as a group
+-   **User** - Any signed-up user able to identify themselves with an eMail and password.
+Users can be assigned rights individually or as a group.
--   **Application** - Any securable FIWARE application consisting of a series of microservices
+-   **Application** - Any securable FIWARE application consisting of a series of microservices.
 -   **Organization** - A group of users who can be assigned a series of rights.
-Altering the rights of the organization effects the access of all users of that organization
+Altering the rights of the organization effects the access of all users of that organization.
 -   **OrganizationRole** - Users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organization.
-This allows each organization to be responsible for their members and removes the need for a super-admin to administer all rights
+This allows each organization to be responsible for their members and removes the need for a super-admin to administer all rights.
 -   **Role** - A role is a descriptive bucket for a set of permissions.
 A role can be assigned to either a single user or an organization.
-A signed-in user gains all the permissions from all of their own roles plus all of the roles associated to their organization
+A signed-in user gains all the permissions from all of their own roles plus all the roles associated to their organization.
--   **Permission** - An ability to do something on a resource within the system
+-   **Permission** - An ability to do something on a resource within the system.

-Additionally two further non-human application objects can be secured within a FIWARE application:
+Additionally, two further non-human application objects can be secured within a FIWARE application:

--   **IoTAgent** - a proxy between IoT Sensors and the Context Broker
+-   **IoTAgent** - a proxy between IoT Sensors and the Context Broker.
 -   **PEPProxy** - a middleware for use between generic enablers challenging the rights of a user.

 The relationship between the objects can be seen below - the entities marked in red are used directly within this